frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-fear-of-the-lord.md

 The holy fear of God will lead us to savor contrition easily and repentance arising from that filial love.

 St. Teresa says, "Love and fear of God!
-These are two strong castles where we can manage to wage war on the world and on the devils" (St. Teresa of Ávila, *The Way of Perfection*).
+These are two strong castles where we can manage to wage war on the world and on the devils" (Teresa of Ávila, *The Way of Perfection*).

 The holy fear of God will lead us to a prudent mistrust of ourselves so as to free ourselves quickly from the occasions of sin.